dullroar/ten-steps-to-linux-survival/Step01.md

 ## You're a Product of Your Environment (Variables){.unnumbered}

 It is much more common to set up environment variables to control run-time execution in Linux than in Windows.
-In fact, it is quite common to assign\index{environment variables!assigning} a given environment variable for the single execution of a program, to the point that `bash` has built-in "one-line" support for it:
+In fact, it is quite common to assign a given environment variable for the single execution of a program, to the point that `bash` has built-in "one-line" support for it:
+\index{environment variables!assigning}

 \drcap{Assign \texttt{FOO} environment variable before executing script}
 ```bash